txstate-etc/ldap-async/README.md

   // optional pool size (default is 5 simultaneous connections)
   poolSize: 5,

+  // optional pings to prevent server dropping idle pool connections (default is disabled)
+  keepaliveSeconds: 60,
+  // number of seconds to keep an idle connection in the pool (default is 300)
+  idleTimeoutSeconds: 300,

   // then your login and password
   bindDN: 'cn=root',
   bindCredentials: 'secret',

   // optional: preserve attribute case in .toJSON() (default is false, which forces lower-casing)
   preserveAttributeCase: true,

+  // optional StartTLS (default is false)
+  startTLS: false,
+  // optional StartTLS certificate (default is none)
+  startTLSCert: fs.readFileSync('/path/to/cert.pem'),

   // and any other options supported by ldapts
   timeout: 30000